digipolisantwerpdocumentation/snippets/notif-orchestrator/v2/README.md

 [Admin panel](https://notif-admin-o.antwerpen.be/) (dev)

-## Example app .net core
+## Example app .net 5.0

-Code snippets for sending a notification and creating a topic are available in the sample app: [NotificationOrchestratorService.cs (.NET Core)](example_dotnetcore/NotificationOrchestratorService.cs)
+Code snippets for sending a notification and creating a topic are available in the sample app: [NotificationOrchestratorService.cs (.NET Core)](example_dotnet5/NotificationOrchestratorService.cs)

 ### Setup